 7. Target your marketing.
 Think about how to reach the different groups you work with, or would like to work with.
 Use a range of methods of communicating with them.
 Not everyone has email or Internet access.

 8. Get a plan!
 You probably already do a lot of marketing.
 Any meetings you give presentations at, any leaflets, any letters to your local community or local newspaper and so on.
 Make sure you’re using your limited time effectively.
 Look at who you already reach and how your reach them.
-If the leaflet works for them, keep going.
-If you want to reach out to young people, maybe a website is a good idea but how will you tell them its there?
+If the leaflet works (see point 9), keep going.
+If you want to reach out to young people, maybe a website and/or social media is a good idea but how will you tell them it's there?
 Word of mouth, for many organisations is the best publicity. (see point 1 and 6).

 10. Be inspired.
 Look at what other organisations do.
-Don’t be put off if they’re bigger than you; keep a file of examples of good marketing.
+Don’t be put off if they’re bigger than your group; keep a file of examples of good marketing.
 Use it when you’re stuck for ideas to start a discussion, for example in a project-planning meeting.